The importance of a Status Certificate when buying a condo

 What is a status certificate?

-It is vitally important to determine if a condominium corporation is involved or expected to be involved in litigation, and an up-to-date status certificate may reveal that the unit is subject to a “special assessment,” which is a sum of money the condominium corporation believes must be collected from the unit owners to cover an unforeseen expense.
+It is important to determine if a condominium corporation is involved or expected to be involved in litigation, and an up-to-date status certificate may reveal that the unit is subject to a “special assessment,” which is a sum of money the condominium corporation believes must be collected from the unit owners to cover an unforeseen expense.
 This knowledge of a special assessment may affect what a purchaser is willing to pay for a unit.

 What is a Power of Attorney (POA)?